RobloxScripts00/AnomixHub/README.md

+# Discontiuned ⚠

+after careful consideration, i will be discontinuing the script, i havent been able to update the script for a few weeks because of personal issues, i hope this does not upset anybody.

 # AnomixHub

-AnomixHub is a script hub for anomic, thats litteraly it.
+AnomixHub is a script hub for anomic.

 ## Features